Linear-depth quantum circuits for multiqubit controlled gates: Acknowledgment

 \section{Acknowledgment}

-This work is supported by Brazilian research agencies Conselho Nacional de Desenvolvimento Científico e Tecnológico - CNPq (Grant No. 406854/2021-1 and 312354/2021-5), Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) - Finance Code 001 and Fundação de Amparo à Ciência e Tecnologia do Estado de Pernambuco - FACEPE (APQ-1229-1.03/21).
-D.K.P. acknowledges support from the National Research Foundation of Korea (Grant No. 2019R1I1A1A01050161 and Grant No. 2021M3H3A1038085).
+This work is supported by Brazilian research agencies Conselho Nacional de Desenvolvimento Científico e Tecnológico - CNPq (Grant No. 308730/2018-6), Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) - Finance Code 001 and Fundação de Amparo à Ciência e Tecnologia do Estado de Pernambuco - FACEPE (APQ-1229-1.03/21).
+D.K.P. acknowledges support from the National Research Foundation of Korea (Grant No. 2019R1I1A1A01050161 and No. 2022M3E4A1074591) and the KIST Institutional Program (2E31531-22-076).
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.